augmill/dependably_embedded_tagalog/README.md

 ## How to run

-In order to reproduce this project from
+In order to reproduce the results from this project, please follow run these files:

+1. For the classification task, run `run.py` in the classifier folder.

 ## Relevent work